 This is the perfect prep-ahead dish.
 Wrap the sausages with bacon and refrigerate until ready to bake.
 They will keep 3-4 days in the refrigerator.
 Top with the glaze right before baking.

-Can you freeze bacon-wrapped sausages?
+Can you freeze these sausages?

-The unbaked bacon-wrapped sausages are perfect for freezing.
+The unbaked sausages are perfect for freezing.
 Wrap the sausage with bacon and flash freeze on a sheet pan (30-40 minutes).
 Then, toss the sausages in a freezer-safe zipper top bag and store for up to 3 months.
 When ready to bake, thaw, top with the glaze, and bake according to the recipe.
 If baking frozen, add approx 15 minutes to the total baking time.

 Savory, bite-sized appetizers are always a hit and these bacon-wrapped sausages are no exception.
 They can be prepped ahead of time which is a huge plus during this busy holiday time.
-If you try this recipe, please leave me a comment below and tag me on Instagram @mycasualpantry so I can see what you are making.

 More delicious appetizer recipes